 Conclusion of fixed-term appointments

-1. The following provisions apply when an employee's fixed-term contract of employment concludes and the period of their employment is governed by the Southern Cross University Enterprise Agreement 2010.
+1. The following provisions apply when an employee's fixed-term contract of employment concludes and the period of their employment is governed by the Southern Cross University Enterprise Agreement.

-4. 'Fixed-term employment' refers to where an employee is engaged on a work activity described by one or more of the following circumstances:
+3. 'Fixed-term employment' means employment for a specified term or period and refers to where an employee is engaged in a work activity described by one or more of the following circumstances:

 - Replacement employee